amymariya1/mini/DEPLOYMENT.md

 1. File uploads to the `/uploads` directory won't persist on Vercel due to the serverless nature.
 For production, consider using a service like AWS S3 or Cloudinary for file storage.
 2. MongoDB connections are handled with connection caching to work efficiently with Vercel's serverless functions.
 3. The application is structured to work with both local development and Vercel deployment without code changes.
+4. The `ADMIN_TOKEN_SECRET` environment variable is critical for admin authentication in serverless environments.
+Without it, admin tokens will use in-memory storage which does not work in serverless environments.